-High-energy-density laboratory plasma (HEDLP) physics is the study of ionized matter at extremely high density and temperature, specifically when matter is heated and compressed to a point that the stored energy in the matter reaches approximately 100 billion Joules per cubic meter (the energy density of a hydrogen molecule).
-This corresponds to a pressure of approximately 1 million atmospheres or 1 Mbar.
-Systems in which free electrons play a significant role in the dynamics and for which the underlying assumptions and methods of traditional ideal-plasma theory and standard condensed matter theory do not apply (e.g., Warm Dense Matter at temperatures of a few eV) can have pressures as low as 0.1 Mbar and are also considered high-energy-density plasmas.
-Discovery-driven and use-inspired scientific explorations of high-energy-density states of matter are being supported in this program.
-Topical examples being emphasized include (1) high-energy-density hydrodynamics, (2) radiation-dominated dynamics and material properties, (3) magnetized high-energy-density plasmas, (4) nonlinear optics of plasmas and laser-plasma interactions, (5) relativistic high-energy-density plasmas and intense beam physics, and (6) warm dense matter.
+High-energy-density laboratory plasma (HEDLP) physics is the study of ionized matter at extremely high density and temperature, specifically when matter is heated and compressed to a point that the stored energy in the matter reaches approximately 100 billion Joules per cubic meter, corresponding to a pressure of approximately 1 million atmospheres or 1 Mbar.
+Systems in which free electrons play a significant role in the dynamics and for which the underlying assumptions and methods of traditional ideal-plasma theory and standard condensed matter theory do not apply (e.g., Warm Dense Matter at temperatures of a few electron volts) can have pressures as low as 0.1 Mbar and are also considered high-energy-density plasmas.
+Scientific explorations of high-energy-density states of matter are being supported in this program.

-Subprogram Contact: Sean Finnegan, (301) 903-4920, Sean.Finnegan@science.doe.gov
+Subprogram Contact: Sean Finnegan, (301) 903-4920, Sean.Finnegan@science.doe.gov Website: http://science.energy.gov/fes/research/